ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 - **What is Gradient Descent**
   - Gradient descent is used to minimize the cost function or any other function

+- **What is the difference between Gradient Descent and Stochastic Gradient Descent?** [(here)](https://datascience.stackexchange.com/questions/36450/what-is-the-difference-between-gradient-descent-and-stochastic-gradient-descent#:~:text=In%20Gradient%20Descent%20or%20Batch,of%20training%20data%20per%20epoch)

 - Working of Gradient Descent
 - How to perform clustering on large dataset?